saucelabs/saucectl-run-orb/README.md

 > - SAUCE_USERNAME
 > - SAUCE_ACCESS_KEY

-Alternativement, you can use `sauce-username` and `sauce-access-key` parameters of the orb.
+Alternatively, you can use the `sauce-username` and `sauce-access-key` parameters of the orb.

 ## Parameters